Go to the first, previous, next, last section, table of contents.

 (see section String Manipulation Functions).

-formats for
+printf formats for

 making translations easier

-(see section Rearranging printf
+(see section Rearranging printf Arguments).

-function for sorting arrays
+asort function for sorting arrays

 (@pxref{Array Sorting, ,Sorting Array Values and Indices with @command{gawk}}).

-and dcgettext
+bindtextdomain and dcgettext functions

 for internationalization